cleebp/movie_data/readme.md

 ## Dependencies

 Code is written in Python3 and uses the following libraries:
+- pandas
-- Pandas
+- numpy (for pandas)
+- nltk: you must have both the nltk package and all its [data installed](http://www.nltk.org/data.html)

 ## How to run

-From the command line (in an environment with the dependencies listed above) run:
+From the command line (in an environment with the dependencies listed above) run and provide `main.py` with the `movie_data.csv` as:

+`python3 main.py movie_data.csv`

 ## Database properties